Code-Institute-Submissions/phillrutherford-fitness-first/README.md

 # Credits

 - The image is from google images.
-- The colour is from bootstrap
+- The colour is from bootstrap.
-- Stripe is used for the payment intent
+- Stripe is used for the payment intent.
 - Navbar is used from bootstrap
 - Font is from Google Fonts.